ramikham/Accelerated-Real-Time-Ray-Tracing-through-CUDA/README.md

-# Title: Accelerated-Real-Time-Ray-Tracing-through-CUDA
+# Title: Approaches to Accelerating Rendering Speeds
-Here we combine GPU programming through CUDA, alongside other accelerating schemes, to determine whether an offline rendering engine can be made to run in real-time.
-We delve into the theoretical foundations of real-time rendering, discuss the computational demands dictated by realizing photo-realistic rendering in real-time, propose acceleration techniques by utilizing the parallelism of CUDA to harness the power of the graphics processing unit (GPU), discuss the limitations that have restricted the usage of real-time rendering in highly demanding computing applications like video games, and, finally, explore the future possibilities in accelerating rendering.
+Computational demands of rendering can be significant, especially for complex scenes with high-resolution geometric data and intricate lighting.
+This necessitates the development of efficient techniques to accelerate rendering speeds.
+In what follows, we will explore the theoretical foundations of rendering and various acceleration techniques.
+We will cover topics including rendering algorithms, shading calculations, acceleration data structure, the impact of parallelism on rendering times, and the integration of deep learning.
+We will implement a rendering engine and investigate methods to improve its performance.

 ## Background
 Weekly progress can be found in the [Wiki](wiki).<br>